AdobeDocs/experience-manager-cloud-service.en/help/forms/forms-groups-privileges-tasks.md

 ---
-title: In-built [!DNL AEM Forms] as a Cloud Service  Groups
+title: What are In-built AEM Forms as a Cloud Service Groups?
 description: List of out of the box user groups and permissions assigned to each group
 exl-id: bd66ce92-14d9-47fe-b5d3-022e3e468d25
 ---